silverstripe/silverstripe-secureassets/docs/en/index.md

 not have permission to view the file attached, then it will not appear against that object, and modification may result in it being detached.

+### Pages

+Pages may be created in draft with secure files attached, but when this page is published you will need to change the permissions on each file to make them accessible.

-Try to avoid attaching images or other files to DataObjects which may be publicly viewed, to avoid unnecessary access denied errors appearing.
+Try to avoid attaching secure images or other files to live pages (or other DataObjects) which may be publicly viewed, to avoid unnecessary access denied errors appearing.

 ## Other Considerations